cedardevs/onestop/docs/developer/cas-development.md

 For development CAS, we loosely define our `serviceId` regex to be anything starting with `^http`, so that we don't need to worry about CAS denying new development services or changing endpoints.

 Ideally (in production -- if and when they decide to use a more strict registration enforcement), `serviceId` here should match the `service` in the client's CAS configuration.
 A separate registration and ids would be needed for a service deployed to a different environment.
-For example, if you were developing and testing authentication on `sciapps.colorado.edu`, you might use `"serviceId" : "^http://sciapps.colorado.edu/registry/login/cas".
+For example, if you were developing and testing authentication on `data.noaa.gov`, you might use `"serviceId" : "^http://data.noaa.gov/onestop/api/registry/login/cas".

 ### Building Development CAS Server from Overlay